Rock 'n' Roll Solutions to the Hubble Tension: Cosmological Analysis

 \subsection{Results: Promoting \texorpdfstring{$n$}{n} to a free parameter}

 So far, we have considered only fixed integer values of the power-law index $n$ parameterizing the scalar potential.
 This was effectively restricting the behavior of the energy injection to have a specific shape specified by our choice of $n$.
 In this section, we relax the assumption of fixed integer values of $n$ and allow the power-law index to float freely in the fit to cosmological data (writing our potential as $V\propto |\phi|^{2n}$), hence exploring a broader range of energy injection shapes and scalar field behaviors.
-While we adopt this simple phenomenological point-of-view, we note that models with noninteger $n$ values may be problematic from a model-building perspective.
+While we adopt this simple phenomenological point-of-view, we note that models with noninteger $n$ values may be problematic from a model-building perspective as they typically correspond to nonlocal theories (see e.g.~ref.~\cite{Ignatyuk:2023psc}).
 We consider a flat prior on $n\in[2,6]$.
 The main results of this analysis are shown in figure \ref{fig:free_n}.
 As discussed above, the data tends to favor lower values of the index $n$ since they allow a larger peak energy injection fraction.
 The right panel clearly illustrates that larger Hubble constant values are more likely for the lowest possible index $n$, which, given our choice of priors, corresponds to $n\sim2$ (that is, $V\propto\phi^4$).

 Figure \ref{fig:free_n} suggests that one should consider even lower values of $n$ in order to fit the large Hubble constant from the SH0ES measurement, despite these solutions being increasingly oscillatory.
 To explore this possibility, we extend our prior range on $n$ to include values all the way down to $n=1.5$, a compromise between exploring low values of $n$ while at the same time ensuring that the oscillatory solutions are tractable numerically.
 We find that it is indeed possible to obtain larger values of the Hubble constant (our best for with $n< 2$ has $H_0=71.74$ km/s/Mpc for $n=1.89$), but at the price of significantly degrading the fit to the CMB damping tail.
 Overall, we find that none of the models with $n< 2$ provides a better global fit to cosmological data than the $n=2$ model presented in tables \ref{tab:best_fit_chi2} and \ref{tab:confidence_interval}.